I’ve travelled to the following countries for CBC News:

-My first sight of Maidan came very soon after I arrived in Kyiv.
+My first sight of Maidan came very soon after I arrived in Kiev.
 I was riding in a taxi to my hotel when the driver turned a corner and we were stopped by an older man in fatigues, standing guard next to a barricade of battered sandbags and stacked tires.

 My driver explained, presumably, that he was dropping me off at my hotel and we were allowed to pass.

-The hotel I chose to stay at in Kyiv-Hotel Ukraine-is located right on the edge of Independence Square, the cradle of Ukraine’s winter uprising.
+The hotel I chose to stay at in Kiev-Hotel Ukraine-is located right on the edge of Independence Square, the cradle of Ukraine’s winter uprising.
 During those dark days in February when dozens of protesters were killed, some by the fire of government snipers, the hotel was used as a morgue and makeshift hospital for the wounded.

 Even though months have passed since the protests, the hotel’s ties to the revolutionaries are evident.
 As I walked in, several men in camouflage sat napping in the lobby.
 Others milled around the journalists and cameramen also assembled there-the weird mix of players and spectators I imagine you would see on the front lines of most major stories.